hanumantmk/EncodedValue/README.md

   * value semantics are like the standard Pointer, but generate bit necessary bit arithmetic

-PPSPointer< Type >
+EVPointer< Type >
-* wraps Portable Packed Struct access
+* wraps Encoded Value Struct access
 * Template Args
-  * Type - the PPS class
+  * Type - the EV class
 * ::Reference
-  * The actual PPS class
+  * The actual EV class

 ### python based description of a packed struct